sircharlo/mmm-refactor/docs/src/en/faq.md

 # Frequently Asked Questions

-## Does this app depend on external sites, sources or "curators" to download publications and meeting media?
+## Does this app depend on external sites, sources or "curators" to download publications, meeting media or other content?

 **No.** The app behaves similarly to JW Library.
-It downloads publications and media directly from the official JW.org website and its content delivery network.
-At runtime, the app automatically determines what needs to be downloaded, such as media files and publications.
+It downloads publications, media and other content directly from the official JW.org website and its content delivery network.
+The app automatically determines what needs to be downloaded and when previously-downloaded content is no longer up-to-date and should be re-downloaded.
 The source code is available for all to examine and verify this.

 ## Does this app infringe the JW.org Terms of Use?